-Day 4 Oral HearingsOBC & EWS Reservation in Postgraduate Medical Admissions
+Day 4 Oral HearingsOBC & EWS Reservation in Postgraduate Medical Admissions (PG NEET)

 On November 25th 2021, a three-judge bench comprising Justices D.Y.
 Chandrachud, Vikram Nath and Surya Kant began the fourth day of hearings in four writ petitions challenging reservations of the All India Quota (AIQ) seats in medical postgraduate courses through the National Eligibility Entrance Test (NEET).